 About the Office of Cable Communications

 Established in 1976, the Office of Cable Communications (OCC) has overall responsibility for issues related to cable television and cable Internet service for Seattle residents.
-The Office oversees the City's non-exclusive cable television franchises with Comcast and Wave through enforcement of the franchise agreements, with an emphasis on citizen concerns.
+The Office oversees the City's non-exclusive cable television franchises with Comcast, Wave and CenturyLink through enforcement of the franchise agreements, with an emphasis on citizen concerns.

 Quick Access: Current Cable Rate information